The State of Malware Analysis: Advice from the Trenches

 - Jake Williams: Principal Consultant and Founder at Rendition InfoSec (Panelist)

-- Lenny Zeltser: VP of Product at Axonius and Maintainer of the REMnux distro (Moderator)
+- Lenny Zeltser: CISO at Axonius and Maintainer of the REMnux distro (Moderator)

 We covered the following questions.
 Here’s where you can find each of them in the recording, in case you’d like to jump to a specific topic: